 Table of Contents

-Before we take a look at ConfigMgr Technical preview 1901 new features, let’s look at the update installation.
-Since the update 1901 is released for everyone, it should be available in Updates and Servicing node.
+Before we take a look at ConfigMgr Technical preview 1901 new features, let’s look at the version 1901 update installation.
+The tech preview update 1901 should be available in Updates and Servicing node.
 If you don’t see the update, you can check for updates.

 Right click Configuration Manager Technical Preview 1901 update and click Install Update Pack.

-Select the features that you want to enable.
+Select the features that you want to enable in SCCM Technical Preview 1901.
 Click Next.

 As this a technical preview version, I will go with Upgrade without validating.
 Click Next.